What is Sin, and Why Does an Accurate Definition Matter in Understanding Mental Health Conditions?

 Selfish Motive Always Present When We Sin

-Because each commandment has the same underlying principle of love, to break any commandment means the person has to embrace an attitude of selfishness in order to do so.
+Because each commandment has the same underlying principle of love towards God and other people, to break any commandment knowingly means the person has to embrace an attitude of selfishness in order to do so.
 The person committing sin promotes and advantages self at the expense of others, by violating their rights.

 Thus motive is always present when we sin.
 The man who cheated on his wife, and claimed there was no selfish motive, is lying to himself.
 He may have become calloused, doesn’t feel like he’s done anything that wrong, and doesn’t know his own heart to see clearly the selfish motives there.
 His motive is clear to his wife though.
 He is willing to put his selfish desire for variety and pleasure, above his respect and love for his wife.
 He’s willing to harm her to take something that isn’t his by right.
 The motive is clear.